openSUSE/transactional-update/dbus/README.md

 # Tukit DBUS Service
-The tukitd service provides an DBUS interface which supports the same functionality as the command line interface "tukit".
+The tukitd service provides a DBUS interface for the libtukit API.

 ## Starting/Stopping Servive
 ### Starting